BIIB Investors Have Opportunity to Lead Biogen Inc. Securities Fraud Lawsuit

-LOS ANGELES, July 2, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Biogen Inc. ("Biogen" or the "Company") (NASDAQ: BIIB).
+LOS ANGELES, July 8, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Biogen Inc. ("Biogen" or the "Company") (NASDAQ: BIIB).

 Class Period: February 3, 2022 – February 13, 2024